niteshjeganathan/OOPS/README.md

 > Example: Before the existence of mobile phones, there was a pager for messaging, and telephone for calls.
 These common functionalities have been bundled up in one single entity called the mobile phone.

 ## Abstraction
+Hiding all the complex functionalities and providing a simple interface for the user is called an abstraction.

+> Example: A mobile phone call involves a lot of complex procedures like using the antenna bands to reach the nearest mobile tower and so on, but the user is only exposed to one call button.

+## Inheritance
+Allows to inherit properties and methods from other classes.
+Can create specialised classes from generic classes.

+> Example: A vehicle class could be inherited by a car class, truck class, bike class

+## Polymorphism
+morphism means to change, and poly means many.
+Polymorphism is when an entity behaves like another entity.

+> Example: An animal class could be inherited by a Dog class and a Cat class.
+The same method sound() in animal class, "makes a sound".
+But in dog class, "barks" and in cat class, "meows".